 When can I Switch from Medigap to Medicare Advantage?

-If you want a Medicare Advantage plan, you’ll need to sign up during the Annual Enrollment Period.
+If you want a Medicare Advantage plan, you must sign up during the Annual Enrollment Period.
 Be sure to cancel your Medigap plan for January 1st because you can’t have both Medigap and Part C.

 Can I Switch from Medicare Advantage to Medigap without Underwriting?

-It’s possible to switch from Part C to Medigap without underwriting, under certain conditions.
-For example, if you signed up for Medicare within the last 12 months and you got Medicare Advantage as soon as you become eligible, you qualify for a “trial right” and can enroll in Medigap without underwriting.
+Switching from Part C to Medigap without underwriting under certain conditions is possible.
+For example, if you signed up for Medicare within the last 12 months and got Medicare Advantage as soon as you become eligible, you qualify for a “trial right” and can enroll in Medigap without underwriting.

 Similarly, if you had Medigap since you signed up and you had a Medicare Advantage plan for less than 12 months, you can use the “trial right” to change back to a Medigap plan.